-- Biking: There is a mostly flat bike path that runs from Downtown Tacoma to the park via Ruston Way.
+- Biking: A mostly flat bike path runs from Downtown Tacoma to the park via Ruston Way.
 The distance is six miles and about 32 minutes.

-- Walking: An urban hike from Downtown Tacoma would take about two hours each way.
-The path is mostly flat via Ruston Way, but there is also more challenging terrain to hike through the interesting Proctor District.
+- Walking: An urban hike from Downtown Tacoma would take about two hours.
+The path is primarily flat via Ruston Way, but there is also more challenging terrain to hike through the attractive Proctor District.

-- Train: It’s possible to take Amtrak to Tacoma (the station is also near the Tacoma Dome) and I’ve written an article about this, Seattle to Portland train, with general details about using this service.
+- Train: It’s possible to take Amtrak to Tacoma (the station is near the Tacoma Dome).
+I’ve written an article about this Seattle to Portland train, with general details about using this service.

 Parking at Point Defiance Park

-There are 7 main areas (all free except Dune Park) to park your car, just depending on the activities:
+There are seven main areas (all free except Dune Park) to park your car, just depending on the activities:

 - Limited street parking along N Waterfront Drive covers three areas: adjacent to the main lawn and botanical gardens, near Anthony’s at Point Defiance on the water, and the Point Defiance Boat Launch.
 These spots are the most convenient to the gardens and Promenade and fill up first during busy times.

 - Multi-purpose parking lot adjacent to the Vashon Island Ferry terminal vehicle holding area.
-This is a large overflow lot that isn’t super close to anything, but is reliably available.
+This large overflow lot isn’t super close to anything but is reliably available.

-- Dune Park (about a mile to the main park).
+- Dune Park (about a mile from central park).
 This parking area requires payment made by machines near the Point Ruston shops.